brimdata/zed/zql/docs/search-syntax/README.md

 ## Search all events

 The simplest possible ZQL search is a match against all events.
 This search is expressed in `zq` with the wildcard `*`.
 The response will be a ZNG-formatted dump of all events.
+The default `zq` output is binary ZNG, a compact format that's ideal for working in pipelines.
+However, in these docs we'll sometimes make use of the `-t` option to output the text-based TZNG format, which is readable at the command line.

 #### Example:
 ```zq-command